qld-gov-au/ckanext-data-qld/README.md

 2. Run the following command:

-        paster --plugin=ckanext-data-qld migrate_extras -c /path/to/ini_file.ini
+        ckan -c /path/to/ini_file.ini data_qld migrate_extras

 3. Rebuild the Solr index:

-        paster --plugin=ckan search-index rebuild -c /PATH/TO/YOUR_INI_FILE.ini
+        ckan -c /PATH/TO/YOUR_INI_FILE.ini search-index rebuild

 This will iterate through each of the datasets in CKAN and copy the *"Security classification"* and *"Used in data-driven application"* extra field values to the dataset schema fields security_classification and data_driven_application respectively.

 # Demoting Publishers to Editor role
 *Note: The following assumes that a dump of production data has been imported into the CKAN database and any necessary database schema updates have been performed (ref.: https://docs.ckan.org/en/2.8/maintaining/database-management.html#upgrading).*

-There is a paster command to set the role for any users with names starting with `publisher-` from admin to editor where necessary.
+There is a Click command to set the role for any users with names starting with `publisher-` from admin to editor where necessary.

-*Note: This paster command was designed to be run once.
+*Note: This command was designed to be run once.
 If run multiple times there should not be any issues, as it will not re-assign users who are already assigned the editor role - but it is not designed to be idempotent*

 To run the command: